-Add communication channels for the specified VM, the virtio channels must be enabled in the VM configuration(qemu/libvirt) and the associated VM must be active. {list} is a comma-separated list of channel numbers to add, using the keyword 'all' will attempt to add all channels for the VM:
+Add communication channels for the specified VM using the following command.
+The virtio channels must be enabled in the VM configuration (qemu/libvirt) and the associated VM must be active. {list} is a comma-separated list of channel numbers to add.
+Specifying the keyword all attempts to add all channels for the VM: